 Because we determine reasonable accommodations based on the current impact of a student's disability it is important that documentation and testing is recent, please see the documentation information form for more specific information.

 It is highly recommended that all new students attend START, OSU's summer orientation, advising, and registration program.
-Please visit the New Student Programs and Family Outreach (NSPFO) website for more information about OSU's orientation programs.
+Please visit the Office of Student Orientation website for more information about OSU's orientation programs.

 Accommodations for START programs are arranged through New Student Programs and Family Outreach.
 Students or family members who will need disability accommodations to participate in START should contact the NSPFO office at 541-737-7627 at least two weeks in advance of the scheduled program date.